How to Manage Meeting Notes in Notion: A Practical DB Setup for Teams of 5-30

 You search your own Notion pages, your teammates' pages, the Slack links you shared, Notion's search bar.
 Nothing useful comes back.
 So you end up emailing the original attendees, piecing together their fading memories, and rebuilding the rationale from scratch.

-This article walks through a practical Notion setup for managing meeting notes - a minimum-viable design that a 5-30 person team can start next week.
+This piece walks through a practical Notion setup for managing meeting notes — a minimum-viable design a 5–30 person team can start next week.
 Database properties, three core views, page templates, recording links, and the realities of rolling it out to your team.

 Why managing meeting notes in Notion still fails

-You're already writing notes in Notion, but they still can't be found when needed.
+You're already writing notes in Notion.
+They still can't be found when needed.
 The usual reasons:

-• Pages scatter across personal workspaces: "ProductSyncMay15", "PM Notes", "20260515_PMSync" - each team member creates pages under their own area, and nothing collects in a team workspace
+• Pages scatter across personal workspaces: "ProductSyncMay15," "PM Notes," "20260515_PMSync" — each person creates pages under their own area, nothing collects in a team workspace

-• Inconsistent titles, no tags: Free-form pages only respond to exact full-text matches in Notion search.
-You can't filter or narrow down later
+• Inconsistent titles, no tags: free-form pages only respond to exact full-text matches in Notion search.
+You can't filter or narrow later

 Writing notes in Notion isn't enough.
-You need to design for the moment when your future self - three months from now - tries to find them.
+You have to design for the moment when your future self — three months from now — tries to find them.

 The minimum setup for a 5-30 person team